 - (A) A representative should act promptly and diligently in representing a participant. - (B) Diligent representation requires that the representative not undertake the responsibility of serving as a representative if the representative does not have adequate time and resources to do so competently. - (C) Promptness requires a representative to meet all filing and other deadlines associated with the proceeding, including deadlines for responses to requests for information.
-It is not a violation of a representative's duty to act promptly to request reasonable extensions of applicable deadlines from the [responsible Agency Official]. - (D) Diligence requires a representative to carry through to completion all tasks pertaining to the representation, including an appeal of an adverse decision if the represented participant so decides. - (E) If the represented participant demonstrates diminished capacity to make considered decisions on their own behalf, the representative should as far as reasonably possible, maintain a normal participant-representative relationship with the participant, and continue to represent the participant's interest in the proceeding.
+It is not a violation of a representative's duty to act promptly to request reasonable extensions of applicable deadlines from the adjudicator or [other responsible Agency Official]. - (D) Diligence requires a representative to carry through to completion all tasks pertaining to the representation, including an appeal of an adverse decision if the represented participant so decides. - (E) If the represented participant demonstrates diminished capacity to make considered decisions on their own behalf, the representative should as far as reasonably possible, maintain a normal participant-representative relationship with the participant, and continue to represent the participant's interest in the proceeding.
 If the representative cannot adequately represent the participant's interest and believes the participant is at risk of substantial harm due to the participant's diminished capacity, the representative may take protective action.

-- 1. (to subsection (B)): The term "competently" refers to rule 302. - 2. (to subsection (D)): Unless the representative has withdrawn or been terminated, pursuant to rules XXX or XXX. - 3. (to subsection (E): "Protective action" may include consulting with individuals with the ability to protect the participant, such as family members or professional services.
+- 1. (to subsection (B)): The term "competently" refers to Rule 302. - 2. (to subsection (D)): This is true unless the representative has withdrawn under Rule 307, or the participant has withdrawn their consent to the representation under Rule 201. - 3. (to subsection (E): "Protective action" may include consulting with individuals with the ability to protect the participant, such as family members or professional services.
 It could also include employing surrogate decisionmaking tools like durable powers of attorney or consulting appropriate resources, such as agencies for aging, long-term care, or adult protection.
-In all cases, the protective action should be taken in the participant's best interest.
+In all cases, protective action should be taken in the participant's best interest.